By Lubna Hamdan

 He is one of six former Abraaj executives who are currently facing extortion and securities fraud charges.

 The high-profile company which managed $14 billion at its peak was forced into liquidation in 2018 following an investigation into a $1 billion healthcare fund run by investors including the Bill & Melinda Gates Foundation.

 Naqvi, who is out on a £15m bail in London, has continued to deny charges against him and is contesting his extradition to the US.
 He founded Abraaj in 2002 and grew it to the largest private equity firm in the Middle East, with interests across Turkey, Africa, Asia and Latin America.

-Other former Abraaj executives facing legal charges include chief financial officer Ashish Dave and managing directors Sivendran Vettivetpillai, Rafique Lakhani and Waqar Siddique.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Other former Abraaj executives facing legal charges include chief financial officer Ashish Dave and managing directors Sivendran Vettivetpillai, Rafique Lakhani and Waqar Siddique.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.